Updated March 2023

-Download a PDF copy of the Fact sheet - Renewal information for employers of nurses and midwives (261 KB,PDF)
+Download a PDF copy of the Fact sheet: Renewal information for employers of nurses and midwives (261 KB,PDF)

-Over 360,000 nurses and midwives with general or non-practising registration must renew their registration with the National Board by 31 May.
 You can help by reminding employees when their registration is due and encouraging them to renew quickly and easily online.

 If a nurse or midwife’s registration has been cancelled, details are published online on the national register of cancelled health practitioners.
 You can search a nurse or midwife’s details against this register.

-Once registration has lapsed, the nurse and/or midwife must make a new application for registration in order to practise.
+Once registration has lapsed, the nurse or midwife must make a new application for registration in order to practise.
 There is a fast track process available for applications within 4 weeks of the end of the late renewal period (ending 1 July).
-Nurses and/or midwives who submit a fast track application cannot practise until their application has been processed and their registration details are updated on the national register.
+Nurses or midwives who submit a fast track application cannot practise until their application has been processed and their registration details are updated on the national register.

 General registration is granted to nurses and midwives to practise the profession(s).
 In general, nurses and midwives who hold general registration have graduated from a Board-approved, accredited program of study in the profession(s) and completed any required period of supervised practice or re-entry to practice program, or they have demonstrated equivalence of their overseas qualifications.

 Provisional registration is granted to nurses and midwives to enable them to complete either a period of supervised practice or re-entry to practice program to be eligible for general registration.